melroseceballos/MEN-Stack-Fundamentals/README.md

     - **HINT**: Look up conditional rendering in EJS using `if..else` statements or ternary operators

 - Must contain a link back to the index route.

+### Seed Route
+- Create a route that will eliminate all the products in your database and then re-populate it with your seed data.

 ### Bonus